Simplicius of Cilicia: Life

 Little is known about Simplicius' life.
-Based on his education, it's likely he was born some time around 480.
+Based on his education, it is likely he was born some time around 480.
 His commentary on Aristotle's On the Heavens can be definitively dated to 538, which is the latest known definitive evidence for his life, making it likely he died some time around 540.
+An older source dates his life to c.
+490 – c.
+560.

 Simplicius was a disciple of Ammonius Hermiae, and Damascius, and was consequently one of the last members of the Neoplatonist school.
 The school had its headquarters in Athens.
 It became the centre of the last efforts to maintain Hellenistic religion against the encroachments of Christianity.
 Imperial edicts enacted in the 5th century against paganism gave legal protection to pagans against personal maltreatment.
 We know little about where Simplicius lived and taught.
 That he not only wrote, but taught, is proved by the address to his hearers in the commentary on the Physica Auscultatio of Aristotle, as well as by the title of his commentary on the Categories.
 He had received his training partly in Alexandria, under Ammonius, partly in Athens, as a disciple of Damascius; and it was probably in one of these two cities that he subsequently took up his abode; for, with the exception of these cities and Constantinople, it would have been difficult to find a town which possessed the collections of books he needed, and he is unlikely to have gone to Constantinople.
 One claim at least asserts that Simplicius went to Harran, in what is modern-day south-eastern Turkey.